 This workshop aims to bring the leading researchers on this evolving direction of research and identify both potentially useful fragments of FOML and techniques for constructing decision procedures.

-We expect to have five 45-minute talks that present surveys of what has been achieved, highlighting the difficulties arising from combining quantification and modalities.
-There will be three talks before lunch and two after, with a one-hour open problem session at the end of the day.
+We will have a few invited talks that present surveys of what has been achieved, highlighting the difficulties arising from combining quantification and modalities.
+There will be a session of contributed talks (see below for the call), and an open problem session at the end of the day.

 Frank Wolter (University of Liverpool)